 Participants are enrolled in one of multiple plans based on date of hire and certain voluntary elections.
-A summary of the pension plans offered by MPSERS is as follows:
+A summary of the plans offered by MPSERS is as follows:

-Plan name Plan Type Plan status
+Plan name Plan type Plan status

 Basic Defined Benefit Closed

 Member Investment Plan (MIP) Defined Benefit Closed

+Pension Plus Hybrid Closed

-Pension Plus Hybrid Open
+Pension Plus 2 Hybrid Open

 Defined Contribution Defined Contribution Open

-Benefit provisions of the defined benefit pension plan are established by state statute, which may be amended.
+Benefit provisions of the defined benefit pension plan are established by State statute, which may be amended.
 Public Act 300 of 1980, as amended, establishes eligibility and benefit provisions for the defined benefit (DB) pension plan.
 Retirement benefits for DB plan members are determined by final average compensation and years of service.
 DB members are eligible to receive a monthly benefit when they meet certain age and service requirements.
 The System also provides disability and survivor benefits to DB plan members.
-In addition, the System's health plan provides all retirees with the option of receiving health, prescription drug, dental and vision coverage under the Michigan Public School Employees' Retirement Act.